If you live in Scotland and your creditors start court action they’ll apply for a decision/decree.

 For debts regulated by the Consumer Credit Act, the creditor must have sent you a default notice and given you at least 14 days to reply before they can start court action.

-If you get a summons or initial writ our guide to decrees will help you understand what to do next.
+If you get a claim or initial writ our guide to decision/decrees will help you understand what to do next.
 It’s important that you act straight away.

-If you ignore the summons or initial writ, or if you don’t make the payment that’s asked for in a decree, your creditor can begin diligence to recover the debt.
+If you ignore the claim or initial writ, or if you don’t make the payment that’s asked for in a decision/decree, your creditor can begin diligence to recover the debt.